 Franklin Delano Roosevelt

-Roy Jenkins; Arthur M. Schlesinger, Consulting Editor; Read by Richard Rohan
+Author: Roy Jenkins; Arthur M. Schlesinger, Jr., General Editor

-A masterly, posthumous work by the New York Times bestselling author of Churchill and Gladstone
+A masterly work by the New York Times bestselling author of Churchill and Gladstone

 A protean figure and a man of massive achievement, Franklin Delano Roosevelt was the only man to be elected to the presidency more than twice.
 In a ranking of chief executives, no more than three of his predecessors could truly be placed in contention with his standing, and of his successors, there are so far none.